10 Health Benefits of Mountain Biking

 10) Enjoy Nature

 What better way to experience the great outdoors than to eat some dust and get intimate with thorny bushes on the trail?
 Seriously though, mountain biking, more than any other activity, allows you to quickly get off the beaten path and enjoy the solitude and majesty of nature.
-Japanese researchers have shown that being out in nature (what they refer to as “forest bathing”) improves relaxation and reduces stress.
+Japanese researchers have shown that being out in nature (what they refer to as “forest bathing”) improves relaxation and reduces stress, which again emphasizes the health benefits of mountain biking.
 A busy urban environment has exactly the opposite effects of stimulating the fear and anxiety centers in the brain.
 Spend more time on your bike and you may also become more likely to be more green and friendly to the environment.